ANTI MONEY LAUNDERING POLICY

 The Company shall take all reasonable measures to ensure that accounts are not used for the purpose of holding assets obtained as the result of, or for facilitating the commission of any criminal activity or for any purpose contrary to the applicable legislation.

-The Company shall develop and implement policies and procedures to identify and avoid money laundering transactions and to ensure compliance with the requirements of any relevant Saint Vincent and the Grenadines legislation; and such policies shall include an appropriate training programme for their staff.
+The Company shall develop and implement policies and procedures to identify and avoid money laundering transactions and to ensure compliance with the requirements of any relevant Republic of Marshall Islands legislation; and such policies shall include an appropriate training programme for their staff.

 The Company shall, on a regular basis, evaluate the effectiveness of their policies and control procedures in complying with the legislative requirements and any relevant guidelines, and such evaluation shall be an integral component of any internal audit.